-Read aloud or paraphrase the first paragraph that describes how the Holy Spirit continues to send holy men and women to help the Church come to know God, and more fully understand the mysteries of our faith.
+- Invite volunteers to tell about the people who have helped them come to know God.
+Share from your own experience. - Paraphrase the first paragraph that describes how the Holy Spirit continues to send holy men and women to help us more fully understand the mysteries of our faith.